Tbrennan6/IcelandicNow/docs/06_Inflection_II/04_adjectives.md

 Example 2: Fallega konan talar íslensku. - (The pretty woman speaks Icelandic.)\
 Example 3: Ég þekki góða lækninn. - (I know the good doctor.)

-*Tip: Becuase the plurals all end with -u, if your English sentence has "The (adjectices) (noun)s", then you can be confident that your adjectice will end un a -u.*
+*Tip: Because the plurals all end with -u, if your English sentence has "The (adjectices) (noun)s", then you can be confident that your adjective will end in -u.*